Our most efficient, highest-capacity PX for seawater reverse osmosis desalination facilities.

 Designed for the Long Haul

 Constructed from corrosion-resistant ceramic and designed with only one moving part, the PX Q400 is easy to use, highly durable, and ideal for harsh desalination environments.
 These ceramic components are unique and machined in-house using our vertically integrated and highly specialized manufacturing processes, which create precision down to the micrometer level and a consistently high performing product.
-The PX Q400 supports a 25-year design life with no scheduled maintenance, leading to incredibly low design life costs and high uptime.
+The PX Q400 supports a 25-year design life with no scheduled maintenance, leading to incredibly low design life costs, high uptime, and industry-leading reliability.

 Industry-leading 25-year design life